ArtifexSoftware/aptest/README.md

 * The package is built as a wheel using `pip wheel`.
 This will typically take place in an internal pip venv.
 * The wheel is installed into the current venv.
-* The wheel is added to a pypip-style PEP-503 internal package repository.
+* The wheel is added to a local pypi-style PEP-503 package repository.
 * We use pip's `--extra-index-url` option to refer to our internal package repository.
 * Thus pip will use previously built wheels as prerequisites, as required.